Shetland is a foodie paradise...

 Living off unique pasture, our lamb is renowned worldwide for its exceptional flavour and enjoys Protected Designation of Origin (PDO) status.

-Shetland Black heritage potatoes are a toothsome treat too, developed in the Victorian era, a fluffy variety that are excellent sautéed and of course, make some quality chips to go with your fish too!
+Shetland Black heritage potatoes are a toothsome treat too.
+Developed in the Victorian era, this fluffy variety is excellent sautéed and makes superior chips to go with local fish!

-Though whilst Shetland’s culinary heritage is strong, so is the contemporary food culture, that has never felt so exciting for those that live here.
+Shetland’s culinary heritage is strong, and so is contemporary food culture which has never felt more exciting for those who live here.

-From Puffin Poo (albeit not literally, a delightful coconut-based sweet!) to Shetland Reel gin (so popular it has now made its way into many of Britain’s most major supermarkets), islanders are continually presenting local ingredients in new ways to surprise and delight.
+From Puffin Poo (not bird droppings, but a delightful sweet treat!) to Shetland Reel gin - so popular it has now made its way into many major British supermarkets - islanders are presenting local ingredients in new ways to surprise and delight.

-If your visiting, then we have a burgeoning local restaurant scene that is supported by a host of artisans sharing their creations, from seafood specialists and even chocolatiers!
+If you're visiting, then we have a burgeoning local restaurant scene supported by a host of artisans sharing their creations, from seafood specialists to chocolatiers.

-Visitors to Shetland can now experience this delectable produce at source by following a foodie trail around the isles (link to foodie trail/tours).
+Visitors to Shetland can now experience this delectable produce at source by using the Shetland Food and Drink Guide to chart their own culinary course around the isles.

-Whether you want to catch mackerel and cook it outdoors in the fresh sea air, enjoy the aroma of roasting native lamb, or sip rhubarb champagne to celebrate that extra special occasion, Shetland is the place to re-connect with quality, natural goodness.
+Whether you want to catch mackerel and cook it outdoors in the fresh sea air, enjoy the aroma of roasting Shetland lamb, or sip rhubarb sparkling wine to celebrate that extra special occasion, Shetland is the place to re-connect with quality, natural goodness.

 Taste Shetland for yourself

-Of course, you will never really know just how good our produce is until you visit us and taste it for yourself!
+You’ll never know just how good our produce is until you taste it for yourself in Shetland.

-To experience a flavour of the isles visit www.loganair.co.uk and fly from Edinburgh, Glasgow, Aberdeen & Inverness, or from further afield via Loganair’s airline partners such as British Airways.
+To experience a flavour of the isles visit Loganair and fly from Edinburgh, Glasgow, Aberdeen, Inverness or from further afield via Loganair’s airline partners including British Airways.